-Above we intuitively argued that the standard NP proof system for 3-COLORABILITY is not zero knowledge, as the 3-coloring is revealed to the verifier.
-More precisely, if the proof system were zero knowledge, then we would obtain an RP algorithm for 3-COLORABILITY, and thus for all of NP (by the NP-completeness of 3-COLORABILITY).
-That NP is included in RP is considered very unlikely.
+Above we informally argued that the standard NP proof system for 3-colorability is not zero knowledge, as the 3-coloring is revealed to the verifier.
+Given our formal definition, one can show that, if the proof system were zero knowledge, then we would obtain a randomized algorithm polynomial-time algorithm with bounded error for 3-colorability, and thus for all of NP (by the NP-completeness of 3-colorability).
+This is considered unlikely; it would allow us to solve NP-complete problems efficiently (using randomness).
 On the other hand, we cannot rule it out.
-If fact, one can also show that the hypothesis NP in RP implies that the standard NP proof system is zero knowledge, for formally proving that the standard NP proof system is not zero knowledge would show that NP is not in RP, which is beyond the scope of current techniques in complexity theory.
-In contrast, proving that a protocol is zero knowledge just requires demonstrating a construction like the ones below.
+In fact, one can also show that the hypothesis that NP has polynomial-time randomized algorithms with bounded error implies that the standard NP proof system is zero knowledge.
+Thus, we cannot hope to show whether or not the standard NP-proof for 3-colorability is zero-knowledge without resolving a major open problem in complexity theory.
+In general, showing that protocols are not zero-knowledge is difficult.
+In contrast, proving that a well-designed protocol is zero-knowledge if often feasible and just requires demonstrating a construction like the ones below.
+We start with one for the complement of graph non-isomorphism.